NCEAS/vegbank2/helm/README.md

 ## Prerequisite: CNPG Cluster Deployment

-Before we deploy the VegBank API helm chart, we must first deploy a PostgreSQL database, using the `cnpg` helm chart.
+Before deploying the VegBank API helm chart, first deploy a PostgreSQL database, using the `cnpg` helm chart.
 This will initialize 3 postgres pods - wait for all three pods to be ready - and check their logs are free of errors - before proceeding.

 > [!CAUTION]
 > This is only a one-time deployment.
 DO NOT helm uninstall or helm delete this chart, unless you really need to!
 Doing so will result in the dynamically provisioned PVCs being deleted (You won't lose the PVs or the data, but re-binding new PVCs to the existing data is non-trivial.)
 If you chose to have CNPG auto-generate a DB credentials secret, that will also be deleted.